abrasive/shairport/README.md

 to install `shairport-sync` along with a `man` page, a default configuration file and a `systemd` configuration file called `shairport-sync.service` to launch it automatically at system startup.

-Note: there is a small bug in `shairport-sync.service` which you should now fix.
-Edit the file `/usr/lib/systemd/system/shairport-sync.service` by changing the line `ExecStart=/usr/bin/shairport-sync` to `ExecStart=/usr/local/bin/shairport-sync`.
-You may need superuser privileges.
-This bug will be fixed in the next update.

-Next, having fixed that bug, to enable Shairport Sync to start automatically at system startup, enter:
+To enable Shairport Sync to start automatically at system startup, enter:

 `$sudo systemctl enable shairport-sync`